 ICSI Injection

 Once an optimal sperm is selected under IMSI magnification, the injection step proceeds using the identical micropipette technique as standard ICSI.
-The higher magnification changes sperm selection, not injection mechanics.
+The sperm is immobilised and injected directly into the egg cytoplasm.
+The higher magnification used for selection does not alter the injection mechanics — the embryologist moves between the DIC microscope and the injection setup with precision timing to maintain egg viability throughout.

 Step 5